-The flagship contribution of AFED is an annual report written and edited by experts on the state of Arab environment, tracking developments and proposing policy measures.
-Other initiatives include a regional Corporate Environmental Responsibility (CER) program, capacity building, public awareness, and environmental education.
+The flagship contribution of AFED policy measures.
+Other initiatives include a regional Corporate Environmental Responsibility building, public awareness, and environmental education.

-AFED enjoys Consultative Status with the United Nations Economic and Social Commission (ECOSOC), and has an observer member status with the United Nations Environment Program (UNEP), the League of Arab States (LAS), and many other regional and international organizations and conventions.
-As an Arab think tank, it has played a major role in international negotiations on environment and development, including advising governments and regional organizations on matters such as climate change, green economy and sustainable development.
+AFED enjoys Consultative Status with the United Nations Economic and Social Commission (ECOSOC), and many other regional and international organizations and conventions.
+As an Arab think tank, it has played a major role in international negotiations on environment and development, including advising governments and regional organizations on matters such as climate change, www.afedonline.org

-www.afedonline.org